haleylane/tech-recruitment/apprentice-program/_FAQ.md

 If you are asked for a follow-up interview and VMLY&R offers you an apprenticeship, we will likely refer you to one of our trusted hiring partners.
 Most hiring partners pay for 11 VMLY&R holidays plus 2 weeks of PTO annually, but this is not guaranteed.

 ### Can Apprentices Participate in VMLY&R Foundation Day?
 Yes, but this is not included in paid VMLY&R holidays.
-They are invited to participate, but they must use a day of PTO.
+You are invited to participate, but you must use a day of PTO.

 ### How do Rotations Work?
 A "rotation" is an opportunity to move to a different practice within the Technology organization.
 For example, you might move from Development to TechOps, or TechOps to AQ.
 Rotations are an important part of the apprenticeship program, but "if it ain't broke, don't fix it".
 Rotations will be initiated based on feedback from you, your coach, and your manager.
 If a rotation is set to occur, there will be plenty of notice for all.